Screenshots may differ slightly depending on software version.

 Click on the Diagnostics tab and analyze the diagnostics as you normally would.
 (For more details refer to the Two-Level Factorial tutorial, which goes into far more depth than this high-level feature tour.)
 There is one possible outlier (outside the red lines), but in a design with 256 runs, that is not unexpected, so leave that run in.

-This concludes a quick pass through the two-level factorial tools provided by Design-Expert software for a split-plot experiments.
+This concludes a quick pass through the two-level factorial tools provided by Stat-Ease software for a split-plot experiments.
 Consider saving your results and then seeing via Numerical Optimization what the program recommends for achieving maximum optimization for the polymerase chain reaction (PCR).
 It is quite amazing what DOE can do with the proper tools!